MoisesB203/IT254-Beltran/README.md

 IT 254 Project Repo- AI Dog Recognition

 In our project we trained an AI model to detect a certain dog.
 Once the dog was recoginized it would update the message on the screen to welcome the corresponding dog.
 For our project we used a Google Teachable model and trained it on pictures of my dog.
-Originally the project was supposed to be more complex but due to limited time and small group size we had to scale down our project
+Originally the project was supposed to be more complex but due to limited time and small group size we had to scale down our project.
+Some issues i came across was with the AI model used.
+It had a hard time distinguishing the other dogs from each other.

 ## Items Used
 in this project we used

-* Google Teachable
+* Google Teachable Machine
+* Elegoo Mega 2560 Kit
+* Arduino IDE
+* Python
 *